soyart/soyart/README.md

 **My language of choice is Go, though I also intend to learn Rust.**

-I love these 2 languages because their design and trade-offs seem *right* (for a noob dev), although the first language I "tried" to learn was Swift.
+I love these 2 languages because their design and trade-offs seem *right* (for a noob dev), although the first language I actually "tried" to learn was Swift.

 ### Personal projects me and my friends find useful